Abwasserrohr/Kill/README.md

 # Kill
-A simple Plugin that just kills the player who types /kill.
+A simple plugin that just kills the player who types /kill.

 ### Stats